cantwellsean0127/elements-api/README.md

 ## Additional Notes
 - This API is designed for educational and informational purposes.
 - Users should ensure their requests adhere to the specified endpoint formats for successful responses.
+- If an element's year of discovery is -1, this means said element has been known since ancient times and does not have a recorded year of discovery.
+- If an element's boiling point is -1, this means said element's boiling point is not well established.
+- If an element's melting point is -1, this means said element's melting point is not well established.
+- If an element's standard state is "Unknown", this means said element's standard state is not well established.
+- If an element's subcategory is "Unknown", this means said element's subcategory is not well established.